duckietown/mooc-exercises/collision/README.md

 `Circle` vs `Circle` is easy: two circles intersects if the distance of the centers is less than the sum of the radii.
 (The validation tests don't actually ever use a circle shape on a robot, so this case may seem unncessary, but it's useful to leave it in for learning purposes).

 For the others, you have to think about it...
 Use your robotic mind to engineer a solution!
-It needs to be correct 95% of the time in order to pass the submission below, but the goal is to have 100% accuracy.
-This will lead to your planning algorithm in the next exercise having better performance, and you might be able to get high up on the [leaderboards](https://challenges.duckietown.org/v4/humans/challenges/mooc-collision-check-test/leaderboard)!

 ### Speeding things up using lower/upper bound heuristics